notZaki/CancerImagingArchive.jl/docs/src/guide/queries.md

 ```@repl ex
 bodyparts(collection = "CPTAC-HNSCC")
 bodyparts(modality = "CT")
-bodyparts(collection = "Soft-tissue-Sarcoma", modality = "MR")
+bodyparts(collection = "CPTAC-SAR", modality = "MR")
+bodyparts(collection = "CPTAC-SAR", modality = "CT")
 ```

+!!! note

     There are inter- and intra-collection variations in how body parts are named and sometimes the names are uncommon---such as "J brzuszna" in the above example which translates to "abdominal cavity".

 ## Manufacturers